figield/islands_explorer/README.md

 3. At the last one, but not least.
 I have refactored the code to be more object oriented.
 That has caused small drop in efficiency, but the code is easy to read and understood.

-## Summary

-I spent about 4 hours coming up with this algorithm.
-It took me much longer to write tests (some times is was TDD), refactor the code and play around with memory profiling.
-I'm being a bit too scientific in my approach, but I hope I met the requirements for the assignment and you like my solution.

 ### What's left for improvement